DjangoGirls/tutorial/python_introduction/README.md

     >>> for name in girls:
     ...

 Dots again!
 Remember what goes after the dots?
-Yes, a tab :)
+Yes, a space :)

     >>> for name in girls:
     ...     hi(name)